 Overall, there are six factors that University of Chicago ranks as being “very important” to their admissions process: rigor of secondary school record, the essay, recommendations, and character/personal qualities, extracurricular activities, and talent/ability.
 GPA, class rank, standardized test scores (UChicago is test-optional), first-generation status, legacy status, geographical residence, religious affiliation, ethnicity, volunteer work experience, paid work experience, and the level of an applicant’s interest are all “considered.”

 The University of Chicago is not going to be impressed that you filled the ten spaces on the Common App Activity List; they are looking for genuine excellence in one or more activities.
-For example, one recent freshman class included: a quarterfinalist and a finalist on teen Jeopardy! the creator of two modern operas, Oman’s Woman of the Year, a student with patent pending for an artificial intelligence swim goggle that is being made in conjunction with Olympic swimmers, a nationally ranked archer, the No. 2 ranked Scrabble player in the world, and the first high school student ever to present research at NASA.
+For example, one recent freshman class included: a quarterfinalist and a finalist on Teen Jeopardy! the creator of two modern operas, Oman’s Woman of the Year, a student with patent pending for an artificial intelligence swim goggle that is being made in conjunction with Olympic swimmers, a nationally ranked archer, the No. 2 ranked Scrabble player in the world, and the first high school student ever to present research at NASA.

-Lastly, in the admissions offices own words, they “want you to, through your application, show us who you are in your own voice.
+Lastly, in the admissions office’s own words, they “want you to, through your application, show us who you are in your own voice.
 What is your story?
 Why did you choose to pursue certain opportunities?
 What activities are most meaningful to you?
 The very best way to approach your UChicago application is to simply be yourself and write in your own voice.
 We care about you and who you really are, not what you think we want to see in an application.”

 Who Actually Gets Into UChicago?

-The Class of 2025 is comprised of students who grew up the:
+The Class of 2026 is comprised of students who grew up the:

 • Mid-Atlantic: 24%